matwate/quick/README.md

 ```
 This will create `1solution.in`, `1solution.out`, `2solution.in`, `2solution.out`.
 These files will be automatically picked up when you run `quick run --strict solution.py`.

-## Configuration
+## ⚙️ Configuration

-You can configure the shell and the run command used by `quick` to execute your scripts.
+You can customize the shell and the run command used by `quick` to execute your scripts.

 ### Setting Configuration Values